skinnider/flavin/README.md

-# Flavin: a library for automated validation of interactomes
+### flavin: a fast library for automated validation of interaction networks

+Flavin provides fast methods for automated validation of interaction networks.